 - Don’t use Mozilla trademarks in the name of your business, product, service, app, domain name, publication, or other offering.

-- Don’t use marks, logos, slogans, domain names, or designs that are confusingly similar to Mozilla trademarks.
+- Don’t use marks, logos, company names, slogans, domain names, or designs that are confusingly similar to Mozilla trademarks.

-- Don’t display Mozilla trademarks more prominently than your product or service name.
+- Don’t display Mozilla trademarks more prominently than your product, service, or company name.

-- Don’t modify Mozilla’s trademarks, combine them with any other symbols, words, or images, or incorporate them into a tagline or slogan.
+- Don’t modify Mozilla’s trademarks, abbreviate them, or combine them with any other symbols, words, or images, or incorporate them into a tagline or slogan.

 Mozilla Logo and Firefox Logo Guidelines